BardoBravo/JIRA_ISP_TimeCounter/README.md

 Going until the end of the tutorial, I could bind and show the Master-Details Fiori page, with my tables data - there were some issues, which I am still investigating.

+DAY 06/12/2016
+It was possible to get both JIRA and CATS data from their servers.
+So now I only the UI definition and determine which kind of data I must retrieve.
+The content above will help store all the time record data for some time.
+In order to get data from Jira and CATS, I used AngularJS direct inside SAPWEBIDE, instead of using SAPUI5.